 With the mixer on low speed, as to not cover your kitchen in flour, add the flour mixture into the batter and mix until just incorporated.
 Be careful not to overmix!

-Sift the confectioners sugar into a small bowl and mix with the lemon juice.
+Sift the powdered sugar into a small bowl and mix with the lemon juice.
 Add more lemon juice or sugar as necessary to obtain the correct consistency.

 It is important to sift the sugar for the glaze to ensure a smooth glossy finish.
 When the cake has cooled, invert it onto a serving dish and drizzle with the glaze.
 Serve and enjoy!